MileHacker Logo

 • Insect Repellent: Choose a repellent containing DEET or Picaridin to guard against mosquitoes.

-• Sun Protection: Pack high SPF sunscreen (minimum SPF 30), a wide-brimmed hat, and sunglasses for intense sun.
+• Sun Protection: Pack high SPF sunscreen (minimum SPF 30), a wide-brimmed hat, and sunglasses for strong sun.

-• Personal Hygiene: Specific brands of toiletries or feminine care products might be harder to find locally.
+• Personal Hygiene: Specific brands of toiletries or feminine care products could be more difficult to locate locally.
 Pack preferred items.

 Activity-Specific Equipment